-Freshman Academy is a required orientation program for new students in need of academic support who are considered for admission to William Jessup University.
-The program structure is limited to two semesters, where students are registered as a cohort.
-Academy students are pre-registered for their fall and spring semester courses, and students are able to graduate in four years.
-Optional academic interventions provided include tutoring, personal learning assessment, writing skills development, academic and career advisement, special needs services, and early alert monitoring and referral.
-Additional academic support programs are available upon assessment of need.
+Freshmen Academy is a required program for incoming freshman who are provisionally accepted to William Jessup University.
+The program structure is comprised of two semesters, where students are registered as a cohort.
+Academy students are pre-registered for their fall and spring semester courses, provided a variety of academic support services, and remain able to graduate in four years.